juhawilppu/siikli/README.md

 - Database: `snake_case`
 - TypeScript: `camelCase`

+### 🏢 Tenant isolation

+Siikli is a multi-tenant system.
+Each company has its own data, and strict isolation is enforced at the application layer.

+- ✅ All relevant database tables include a `company_id` column
+- ✅ Prisma middleware automatically validates that a `WHERE company_id = ...` clause is used when accessing tenant-specific tables
+- ✅ Role-based access control (RBAC) is scoped to tenant context
+- ✅ Tenant ID is included in the JWT payload
+- ✅ No shared mutable data between tenants

 ### History tables

 Every database table (e.g. `order`, `customer`) has a corresponding `_history` table (e.g. `order_history`, `customer_history`).
 All `INSERT`, `UPDATE`, and `DELETE` operations are automatically mirrored via triggers.